Maritime history: European colonization

-In 1492, Christopher Columbus reached the Americas, after which European exploration and colonization rapidly expanding.
+In 1492, Christopher Columbus reached the Americas, after which European exploration and colonization rapidly expanded.
 The post-1492 era is known as the Columbian Exchange period.
 The first conquests were made by the Spanish, who quickly conquered most of South and Central America and large parts of North America.
 The Portuguese took Brazil.
 The British, French and Dutch conquered islands in the Caribbean Sea, many of which had already been conquered by the Spanish or depopulated by disease.
 Early European colonies in North America included Spanish Florida, the British settlements in Virginia and New England, French settlements in Quebec and Louisiana, and Dutch settlements in New Netherlands.
 Denmark-Norway revived its former colonies in Greenland from the 18th until the 20th century, and also colonised a few of the Virgin Islands.

 From its very outset, Western colonialism was operated as a joint public-private venture.
-Columbus' voyages to the Americas were partially funded by Italian investors, but whereas the Spanish state maintained a tight rein on trade with its colonies (by law, the colonies could only trade with one designated port in the mother country and treasure was brought back in special convoys), the English, French and Dutch granted what were effectively trade monopolies to joint-stock companies such as the East India Companies and the Hudson's Bay Company.
+Columbus' voyages to the Americas were partially funded by Italian investors, but whereas the Spanish state maintained a tight rein on trade with its colonies (by law, the colonies could only trade with one designated port in the mother country, and treasure was brought back in special convoys), the English, French and Dutch granted what were effectively trade monopolies to joint-stock companies such as the British East India Company, the Dutch East India Company and the Hudson's Bay Company.